West Village Gut Renovation

-Given the couple's preference for dining out in New York, they opted for a kitchenette instead of a full kitchen, allowing Mammoth to repurpose the former kitchen area into a sleeping area.
 The custom white oak kitchenette seamlessly integrates into the apartment.
-Concealed behind custom millwork are a mini refrigerator, pantry, drying rack, dish storage, and a washer and dryer.
-A custom Blue de Savoie marble sink and countertop, along with two pendant task lights, completes the kitchenette.
-To enhance the warmth of the main living area, Mammoth created a custom oak wall covering that complements the grain of the kitchenette millwork.
+Concealed behind custom cabinetry are scant appliances: mini refrigerator, pantry, drying rack, dish storage, and a washer and dryer.
+A custom Blue de Savoie marble integrated sink, countertop, and backsplash along with two pendant task lights, completes the kitchenette.
+To enhance the warmth of the main living area, we created a custom oak wall covering that complements the grain of the kitchenette millwork.

 On the other side of the kitchenette is a custom queen-sized Murphy bed with storage using the same slatted oak millwork as the kitchenette.
 The bed features two custom leather task lights, allowing the couple to read in bed after a night on the town.
 When not in use, the bed folds up, providing more space for the couple and their two dogs.